D3stan/rsp-ecom/docs/stripe.md

 - [Versioning](https://docs.stripe.com/api/versioning.md)

 ## Checkout
 Build a low-code payment form and embed it on your site or host it on Stripe.
 Checkout creates a customizable form for collecting payments.
 You can redirect customers to a Stripe-hosted payment page, embed Checkout directly in your website, or create a customized checkout page with Stripe Elements.
-It supports one-time payments and subscriptions and accepts over 40 local payment methods.
+It supports one-time payments and accepts over 40 local payment methods.
 For a full list of Checkout features.

 - [Stripe Checkout](https://docs.stripe.com/payments/checkout.md): Build a low-code payment form and embed it on your site or host it on Stripe.
 - [Stripe-hosted page](https://docs.stripe.com/checkout/quickstart.md)